opendtrace/xnu/README.md

 	1. Select File->New
 	2. Choose "Install OS X from the recovery partition"
+	3. Before installing use the utilities to start a terminal
+	4. Turn OFF system integrity protection
+	4a. $ csrutil disable
+	4b. $ csrutil status
+	      System Integrity Protection status: disabled
+	5. Install Mac OS
-	3. Install Xcode into the newly created VM.
+	6. Install Xcode into the newly created VM.

 Follow the rest of the instructions below.